rss logo

 network.host: 0.0.0.0

-• Start the elasticsearch service:
+• Restart the Elasticsearch service:

 root@host:~# curl --cacert /etc/elasticsearch/certs/http_ca.crt -u elastic https://localhost:9200